dfinity/motoko/doc/md/stable-memory/stable-regions.md

 Due to the current 32-bit address space of Motoko, stable variables cannot store more than 4GiB of data.

 Additionally, some stable variables use a representation that is not itself `stable`, requiring a non-trivial pre-upgrade routine to pre-process the data into a `stable` form.
-These pre-upgrade steps are critical, and if they trap for any reason, the Motoko canister is forever stuck in a useless, inoperable state.
+These pre-upgrade steps are critical, and if they trap for any reason, the Motoko canister may be stuck in an evolutionary dead-end, unable to upgrade.

 ## The `Region` library